EVENT INVESTIGATION TRAINING COURSE

 Questions for Insight

 The instructors have developed a detailed scenario for the participants to investigate.
 Information is provided to the participants in a framework that simulates a typical RCA environment.
 The instructors provide several root cause analysis tools/ methods.
 The participants will use referenced root cause reports to identify the strengths and weaknesses in the analysis and those documents.
 The participants are provided with the outline for a root cause analysis report, but given the time restraints of 5-days, the teams prepare and present to the workshop an executive-level briefing report on their investigation, including the causal factors, and SMART Corrective actions.

 Who Should Attend:

-Individuals responsible for causal analysis in high-hazard industries/ high reliability organizations and related sectors such as mining, construction, chemical and petro-chemical industries, transportation, medical, waste collecting, nuclear power, radiation protection, radioactive material handling (all classes), manufacturing and production facilities, laboratories, defense, among many others.
+In particular, this course is designed for individuals responsible for causal analysis in high-hazard industries/ HROs and industrial sectors such as commissioning, decommissioning, mining, construction, chemical and petro-chemical industries, utilities, transportation, medical, waste collecting, electric power production, nuclear power, radiation protection, radioactive material handling (all classes), manufacturing and production facilities, laboratories, and national defense.

 Contact Hours: 40 hours (five (5) eight-hour days)

-Pre-requisites: Previous root cause training and experience helpful, however not necessary.
+Pre-requisites: Previous causal analysis training and experience are helpful, but not necessary.

 Instructors: Each instructor has over 30 years direct experience in high-hazard industries, advanced degrees, and has earned rigorous professional certifications through examination.
 Each instructor is regularly engaged in leading post-event evaluations and advising root cause teams investigating significant events.